-Champlain's 18-credit Global Studies minor allows students to design their own program, including their Core and travel abroad experiences, in a way that emphasizes and extends the globally aware, culturally diverse, and critically sophisticated aspect of their education.
+Champlain is committed to ensuring that every student receives an education that includes a global perspective.
+Through our 18-credit Global Studies minor, students can design their own program, including their Core and travel abroad experiences, in a way that emphasizes and extends the globally aware, culturally diverse, and critically sophisticated aspect of their education.

-Any student interested in the Global Studies minor should, at the earliest possible date, arrange a meeting with Champlain's Assistant Dean for Global Engagement, Adam Rosenblatt, to discuss his or her course of study.
+Any student interested in the Global Studies minor should, at the earliest possible date, arrange a meeting with the Director of Study Abroad, Noah Goldblatt, to discuss his or her course of study.

 NOTE: Global Studies is an 18-credit minor, and 12 of the credits taken to fulfill it must be unique to the minor—in other words, a student cannot count more than 6 credits to both his/her major program of study (or another minor) and the Global Studies minor.